Islandora/scyllaridae/docs/docs/index.md

 This service reads a file, pipes the file's stream as `stdin` to a command, and returns the `stdout` from that command as as an HTTP response.

-Both `GET` and `POST` requests are supported by any scyllaridea service.
+Both `GET` and `POST` requests are supported by any scyllaridae service.

 `GET` supports Islandora's alpaca/event spec, which sends the URL of a file as an HTTP header `Apix-Ldp-Resource` and prints the result. e.g. to create a VTT file from an audio file: